-Media attention can be very beneficial to your cleanup, especially if you plan on holding it annually.
-When working with sponsors and attendees, the lure of media attention might help secure additional donations and sponsors, as well as attendees.
-If you’re planning on media outreach as part of your event, here are some things to keep in mind.
+Media attention can be very beneficial to your cleanup, especially if you plan to make it an annual event.
+The lure of media attention might help secure additional support from sponsors and attendees.
+Keep these tips in mind if you would like to incorporate media outreach in your event.

 - Customize an e-mail or letter to reporters and bloggers who may cover your event using this press release template.
 Include the link if you have an event web page or Facebook page.

 - Invite reporters and bloggers to attend your cleanup.